Jovanni-Sanchez/Jovanni-Sanchez/readme.md

 <p>
 <b>Hi</b>, welcome to my profile.
 I'm currently a high school junior and learning C++.
 I made this account for my computer science course, but I decide I would personalize it a little.
-I like coding, learning, and video games, but I especially <b>love</b> customization.
+I like coding, learning, and video games.
-One day, I want to make my own website to sort of blog stuff down like I'm doing on this, maybe even make a portfolio.
-I'm not sure how I am going to do it, but I'm looking into <a href="https://neocities.org/">Neocities</a>.
 </p>

 <table>